-If you don’t turn off the video games and study, you are going to fail Algebra and have to retake it in summer school.
+If you don’t turn off the video games and study, you will fail Algebra and have to retake it in summer school.

-Having lived now for 60 years, I see things much more clearly than ever before.
+Having lived for 60 years, I see things much more clearly than ever.
 Some of the things I see more plainly are unsettling and even disturbing.

 What Will You Believe?

-A friend once told me of his boss who, in public, always flashed a huge grin, warmly shook hands with the workers, and said all the right and affirming things.
+I once knew a manager who, in public, constantly flashed a huge grin, warmly shook hands with the workers, and said all the right, affirming things.
 But away from the spotlight, the man was icy and grim, and his actions were downright condescending.

 I don’t have to tell you which version of the man his employees believed.

-In the Ghostbusters movie, the team’s’ low budget commercials conclude with them saying in unison, “we’re ready to believe you”.
-I am ready to believe that teachers are respected and appreciated, but what I will believe is how we are treated.
+In the Ghostbusters movie, the team’s low-budget commercials conclude with them saying, “we’re ready to believe you.”
+I am ready to accept that teachers are respected and appreciated, but, ultimately, what I will believe is the treatment we receive.

 A Shocking Response

-When I was a college student, I worked as a substitute, and occasionally ran into some of my old teachers.
-One such educator, who I will call Mrs. Brown, had been my math teacher when I was in the 7th grade.
+As a college student, I worked as a substitute and occasionally ran into some of my old teachers.
+One educator I will call Mrs. Brown was my math teacher in the 7th grade.
 Nearly 20 years later, I discovered that she taught advanced high school math, and I was both surprised and pleased to run into her again.

-The bitterness in her words stunned me, and I did not want to believe what she said was true.
-Still, from her matter of fact delivery, I knew she believed what she was saying.
-The brief exchange left me with nothing to say, and I left her room praying my experience would be different.
+The bitterness in her words stunned me, and I did not want to consider what she said was true.
+Still, I knew she believed what she told me from her matter-of-fact delivery.
+The brief exchange left me with nothing to say, and I left her room, praying my experience would be different.